Code-Institute-Submissions/rockanrolla/README.md

 __*Visitors experiences:*__ New and repeating visitors shoul be between the ones that navigate the site.
 Some of their intentions are represented below:

-- As a new visitor to this page I would like to navigate throug the contents in a easy way.
+- As a new visitor to this page I would like to navigate through the contents in an easy way.

 - As a new visitor to this page I would like to find some pictures of previous and future events of this band.